 Today, the PGA is jointly organized by a broad coalition of international and local migrant groups, trade unions, human rights organizations, faith-based/religious groups, and other NGOs and networks.
 The organizing structure typically includes an International Committee (IC) working alongside a Local Organizing Committee (LOC), and other related bodies.

-This coming year, it will be held on 3rd till 4th of July, at the FES Headquarters in Berlin, Germany, just after the 2017 GFMD and Civil Society Days.
+This coming year, it will be held on 8th till 9th of December, at the COS ONE in Marrakech, Morocco.